Deryl Long

 Protoplanetary Disk Ionization

 Ionization drives important chemical and dynamical processes within protoplanetary disks, including the formation of organics and water and the transport of material throughout the disk via accretion and magneto-hydrodynamics (MHD).
-Despite its importance, the amount of ionization and its distribution is still a key piece of the planet formation puzzle that has yet to be solved.
-My current research aims to bridge this gap by providing the most sensitive constraints on ionization in protoplanetary disks to date using ALMA observations and 2D chemical models.
-Stay tuned for forthcoming results!
+Despite its importance, the amount of ionization and its distribution in protoplanetary disks is still a key piece of the planet formation puzzle that has yet to be solved.
+In my recent paper I explore the complex 2D ionization environment of the turbulent DM Tau disk using high resolution ALMA observations and astrochemical models.
+Check it out!!

 Planet Formation on Solar System Scales